Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/lumic-job.md

 ## Hybrid MPI+OpenMP jobs

-Below is an example job script for 50 nodes run of a MPI application running 16 ranks per node.
-Each rank use 8 threads.
+Below is an example job script for a 2 nodes run of an MPI application running 16 ranks per node, i.e., 32 ranks in total.
+Each rank uses 8 threads, i.e., the job will run 256 threads in total.
 This job will be submitted to the LUMI-C `standard` partition.

 ```bash